folkzombie/CacheInput/readme.md

 if($cacheStatus === true) {

-	$data = //get data, we need to cache
+	$data = //get the data we need to cache

 	$cacheSearch->input = $data;